Hari31416/MSc_Project/ROM.md

 n_{\max}^2 = n_p/n_c
 $$

-They demonstrated that the "principal source of high-harmonic emission is the strong non linear restoring force" which exists when resonant absorption occurs in a highlt steep density profile.
+They demonstrated that the "principal source of high-harmonic emission is the strong non linear restoring force" which exists when resonant absorption occurs in a highly steep density profile.

 ### Moving Mirror Model